 Because of the criminalized and stigmatized nature of drug prohibition, governments of any level will be able to decide when certain lives are not worth saving based on little more than political ideology.

 If the federal government wants to substantiate its rhetoric with action, it could begin by taking ownership of the problem from its root, end the criminalization of drugs and people who use them, and prioritize proven treatments and harm reduction methods.
 Lives are at stake.

 Megan Aiken is a PhD candidate at the University of Alberta, currently residing in Halifax, Nova Scotia.
-Megan’s research seeks to understand the harmful legacy of opium prohibition in Canada by studying political elite rhetoric and policy action since 1908.
+Megan’s research seeks to understand the harmful legacy of opium prohibition in Canada by studying political rhetoric and policy action since 1908.